emoncms/backup/readme.md

     git clone https://github.com/emoncms/backup.git
     ln -s /home/pi/backup/backup/ /var/www/emoncms/Modules/backup

-Note: Ensure you are running the latest version of Emoncms on the Stable branch.
-A change was merged on the 9th Feb 16 that enables symlinked modules which is essential for backup module to appear in Emoncms #468
+**Note: Ensure you are running the latest version of Emoncms on the Stable branch.
+A change was merged on the 9th Feb 16 that enables symlinked modules which is essential for backup module to appear in Emoncms #468.**

+**If your running the older 'low-write' branch of Emoncms emonSD-17Jun15 or before then you won't be able to update to the latest version to enable symlinks, to get around this after installing the module browse to [http://emonpi/emoncms/backup](http://emonpi/emoncms/backup)**

 After updating a reboot or restart of apache will be required to enable symlinked modules: